Acing online application forms for insurance, retail banking and actuarial graduate jobs

 Standard Life’s graduate application form asks:

-The questions for Mercer's actuarial graduate scheme are:
+The questions for Mercer's actuarial graduate scheme have previously been:

 - What do you think you will be doing on a day to day basis in the role?
 Why is it of interest to you?